rlawrenc/cosc_404/README.md

 ## Copyright Disclaimer
 Diagrams and figures included in lecture presentations adhere to Copyright Guidelines for UBC Faculty, Staff and Students http://copyright.ubc.ca/requirements/copyright-guidelines/ and UBC Fair Dealing Requirements for Faculty and Staff http://copyright.ubc.ca/requirements/fair-dealing/.
 Some of these figures and images are subject to copyright and will not be posted to Canvas.
 All material uploaded to Canvas that contain diagrams and figures are used with permission of the publisher; are in the public domain; are licensed by Creative Commons; meet the permitted terms of use of UBC’s library license agreements for electronic items; and/or adhere to the UBC Fair Dealing Requirements for Faculty and Staff.
 Access to the Canvas course site is limited to students currently registered in this course.
 Under no circumstance are students permitted to provide any other person with means to access this material.
 Anyone violating these restrictions may be subject to legal action.
 Permission to electronically record any course materials must be granted by the instructor.
 Distribution of this material to a third party is forbidden.

-## Potential Restrictions to International Students’ Online Learning Experiences

-During this pandemic, the shift to online learning has greatly altered teaching and studying at UBC, including changes to health and safety considerations.
-Keep in mind that some UBC courses might cover topics that are censored or considered illegal by non-Canadian governments.
-This may include, but is not limited to, human rights, representative government, defamation, obscenity, gender or sexuality, and historical or current geopolitical controversies.
-If you are a student living abroad, you will be subject to the laws of your local jurisdiction, and your local authorities might limit your access to course material or take punitive action against you.
-UBC is strongly committed to academic freedom, but has no control over foreign authorities (please visit: http://www.calendar.ubc.ca/vancouver/index.cfm?tree=3,33,86,0 for an articulation of the values of the University conveyed in the Senate Statement on Academic Freedom).
-Thus, we recognize that students will have legitimate reason to exercise caution in studying certain subjects.
-If you have concerns regarding your personal situation, consider postponing taking a course with manifest risks, until you are back on campus or reach out to your academic advisor to find substitute courses.
-For further information and support, please visit: http://academic.ubc.ca/supportresources/freedom-expression

 ## Grievances and Complaints Procedures
 A student who has a complaint related to this course should follow the procedures summarized below:<br>
 - The student should attempt to resolve the matter with the instructor first.
 Students may talk first to someone other than the instructor if they do not feel, for whatever reason, that they can directly approach the instructor.
-If the complaint is not resolved to the student's satisfaction, the student should e-mail the Associate Head, Dr. Yves Lucet at yves.lucet@ubc.ca  or the Department Head pro tem, Dr. Andrew Jirasek at andrew.jirasek@ubc.ca.
+If the complaint is not resolved to the student's satisfaction, the student should e-mail the Associate Head, Dr. Yves Lucet at yves.lucet@ubc.ca  or the Department Head pro tem, Dr. John Braun at john.braun@ubc.ca.

 ## Your Responsibilities
 Your responsibilities to this class and to your education as a whole include attendance and participation.
 You have a responsibility to help create a classroom environment where all may learn.
 At the most basic level, this means you will